-January 2- 27, select University of Michigan and Concordia University properties will be closed every day from 3 p.m. to midnight for sharpshooting activities to occur.
+January 2- 26, select University of Michigan and Concordia University properties will be closed every day from 3 p.m. to midnight for sharpshooting activities to occur.
 Please refer to the closure map available on the Deer Management Website www.a2gov.org/deermanagement.

 From Jan.
-2-27, sharpshooting of deer may occur in the following city parks and nature areas.
+2-26, sharpshooting of deer may occur in the following city parks and nature areas.
 These city parks in Wards 1 and 2 will be closed every day for all activities from 3 p.m. until midnight.
-The city mailed park-closure postcards to residents adjacent to impacted areas.
+The city notifies residents adjacent to impacted areas via postcard in December.

-- 1. Barton Nature Area [only the Foster area north of Warrington Dr.]
+- 1. Barton Nature Area [only the Foster area north of Warrington Drive]

 - 2. Bird Hills Nature Area

 - 3. Cedar Bend/Island Park

 - 4. Foxfire West Nature Area

 - 5. Huron Parkway/Braun Nature Areas

 - 6. Leslie Park Golf Course

 - 7. Leslie Woods Nature Area

-- 8. Narrow Gauge Way Nature Area

-- 9. Oakwoods Nature Area
+- 8. Oakwoods Nature Area

-- 10. South Pond Nature Area [Only the area near NAP office at 3875 E. Huron River Dr.]
+- 9. South Pond Nature Area [Only the area near NAP office at 3875 E. Huron River Drive]

+- 10. Button Bush (a new park north of Dhu Varren Road and West of Nixon Road)

+- 11. Ruthven Nature Area

-- 11. The UM Arboretum will be closed January 7, 14 and 17 only from 3 p.m.- midnight.
+- 12. The UM Arboretum will be closed January 6, 13 and 20 only from 3 p.m.-midnight.